cloudyspells/PSRule.Rules.AzureDevOps/README.md

 ## 2. Rules

-Documentation for the implemented rules can be found in the [en](src/PSRule.Rules.AzureDevOps/en/) folder in the module folder.
+Documentation (English and Dutch) concerning the rules that are currently implemented as part of this module can be found in the
+[en](src/PSRule.Rules.AzureDevOps/en/) and [nl](src/PSRule.Rules.AzureDevOps/nl/) folders under the src directory.

 This [annotated version of the official security best practices](docs/security-best-practices.md) provides a reference for how the rules in this module are related to the